Ikot Udoma: Composition

-The village is made up of four lineal groups known as "Ekpuks", i.e. a group of related families tracing their origin to a common ancestor.
-These "Ekpuks" are Ekpuk Ndito Asamudo Nnua Edem, Ekpuk Ndito Inyang, Ekpuk Nung Ekang (Afaha Eket) and Ekpuk Nung Assam Ekanim.
+The village is made up of four lineal groups known as "Ekpuks", i.e. groups of related families tracing their origin to a common ancestor.
+These "Ekpuks" are Ekpuk Ndito Asamudo Nnua Edem, Ekpuk Ndito Inyang, Ekpuk Nung Ekang (Afaha) and Ekpuk Nung Assam Ekanim Akpasam.
 These four "Ekpuks" are divided into ten families.
-Ekpuk Asamudo Nnua Edem is divided into 6 families, namely, Nung Edohoeket, Nung Nkamiang, Nung Asamudo Otu, Nung Akpedem, Nung Isonguyo and Nung Ekid Okpo; Ekpuk Ndito Inyang is divided into Nung Inyang and Nung Ikott families.
-Nung Assam Ekanim Akpasam and Nung Ekang (Afaha Eket) clan constitute the two remaining groups.
+Ekpuk Asamudo Nnua Edem is divided into 6 families, namely, Nung Edohoeket, Nung Nkamiang, Nung Asamudo Otu, Nung Akpedem, Nung Isonguyo and Nung Ekid Okpo.
+Ekpuk Ndito Inyang is divided into Nung Inyang and Nung Ikott (anglicized to Okott) Ekerema families.
+Nung Assam Ekanim Akpasam and Nung Ekang (Afaha) clan constitute the two remaining groups.

-The village can now be rightly classified as town inasmuch as it now has a cosmopolitan outlook which is reflected in its increased population, the varied ethnic composition and its urban outlook.
+The village can now be rightly classified as a town in as much as it now has a cosmopolitan outlook which is reflected in its increased population, the varied ethnic composition of the population and its urban outlook.
 A good percentage of the population is made up of non-indigenous people who have settled in the village in the last twenty years when Eket witnessed increased population due to the expanded operations of Mobil Producing Nigeria.

 The village is governed by a Village Head who is supported by a Town Council made up of representatives of the ten families.
-The current Village Head is Chief Sampson Simon Obot, a businessman and grandson of late Obong Nkamiang Asamudo Nnua Edem, Clan Head and Chief Priest of Abikpi Clan in the nineteenth century.
-Chief Obot was selected by the kingmakers of the village in August 2017 but was accorded recognition by the Akwa Ibom State Government on November 7, 2019.
-Previous prominent village heads in the recent past include Obong Nkamiang Asamudo Nnua Edem, Obong Asamudo Otu, Obong Ikott Okpo Asamudo, Obong (Deacon) Joseph Asamudo Otu, Obong Nkamiang Ekong Nkamiang (a former Councilor) and Obong (Elder) Sunday Asamudo Otu.

-Other prominent leaders from the village include late Chief Inyang Ette Inyang (a Warrant Chief and Customary Court sitting member during the days of Indirect Rule), late Mr Daniel Abia (a school headmaster at Ikot Ubo), late Mr Mark Akpedem (a school headmaster), late Chief Sunday Inyang Ette (Assistant Village Head and former Councilor), late Chief Joseph Assam Ekanim (Clan head of Abikpi), late Mr Alex Daniel Edohoeket (Proprietor of Alex Secondary Commercial School, Idua), Prince O.J.
-Asamudo (a federal civil servant), Dr Nathaniel Edohoeket (a retired Director in the AKS Civil Service), Mr Friday Ukpong (Retired Assistant Commissioner of Police), Elder Barr Udo Asamudo (a retired Permanent Secretary), and many others.
+The Town Council is headed by a Chairman supported by a Vice Chairman, Secretary, Treasurer, etc. From September 6, 2019, late Chief Sampson Simon Obot (June 23, 1948 - June 19, 2024) was the village head.
+He died on June 19, 2024 and was buried on December 9 of the same year.